 Mercury Testing

-Mercury is highly toxic and can cause damage to the nervous system, especially in children and pregnant women.
+Mercury is highly toxic and it can cause damage to the nervous system, especially in children and pregnant women.
 Total mercury tests measure all forms of mercury, including organic methylmercury.
 The EPA’s maximum contaminant level for mercury in drinking water is 2 ppb.
 If levels are detected over 1 ppb, consider using an alternative water source or a certified mercury-removal filter system.

 By testing for heavy metals in your tap water and taking appropriate action based on the results, you can ensure the water you and your family drink is as contaminant-free as possible.
 Making sure your water is healthy and safe gives you one less thing to worry about.